network-dev/MinecraftAntiCheat/README.md

 # MinecraftAntiCheat
-Advanced AntiCheat Plugin For Minecraft.
+Outdated AntiCheat Plugin For Minecraft 1.13 and above.